How Ozempic Works: GLP-1 Receptor Agonism, Blood Glucose Control, and Appetite Regulation

 The incretin defect in type 2 diabetes:

-Patients with type 2 diabetes have a diminished incretin effect.
+People with type 2 diabetes have a weaker incretin effect.
+When glucose is taken by mouth, it triggers GLP-1 release.

-Studies show that the insulin response to oral glucose (which triggers GLP-1 release) is markedly reduced compared to intravenous glucose (which bypasses the gut).
+Studies show the insulin response to oral glucose is much smaller than the response to glucose given by drip, which skips the gut.

 Limitations of native GLP-1:

-Semaglutide was engineered to resist DPP-4 degradation and bind albumin, extending its half-life to approximately 7 days.
+This makes natural GLP-1 useless as a medicine.
+Semaglutide was designed to resist DPP-4 and to stick to albumin, a blood protein.
+This stretches its half-life to about 7 days.

 Semaglutide: Molecular Design and Pharmacokinetics